ryppl/__legacy/doc/workflows.rst

 Setting up a Test Slave
 -----------------------

+.. admonition:: WRITEME

    * Subset of projects
    * Subset of public repos/developers to pull from

 Subscribing to Test Results
 ---------------------------

-..
-What's Missing
+.. admonition:: WRITEME

-    * Dependency Management - probably independent from CMake
-    * Testing is busted?
-Yes, for Python.
-    * Testing is unweildy (having to call ctest)

-    * if we want to use CDash, makes sense to have CTest run tests.
-      Incremental testing needs research in that case.
+   Some way to get notifications of tests you didn't initiate

 Releasability
 -------------